dret/GPXQuery/GPX-schemas/README.md

 # GPX Schemas

-This is not an authoritative place to get GPX schemas, they are simply collected here for convenience.
+This is not an authoritative place to get GPX schemas; they are simply collected here for convenience.